psevestre/openid-fapi/Financial_API_WD_002.md

 ### 5.1 Introduction

-The OIDF Financial-grade API (FAPI) is a REST API that provides JSON data representing higher risk data.
-These APIs are protected by the OAuth 2.0 Authorization Framework that consists of [RFC6749], [RFC6750], [RFC7636], and other specifications.
+The OIDF Financial-grade API (FAPI) security profile specifies security requirements for high risk API resources protected by the OAuth 2.0 Authorization Framework that consists of [RFC6749], [RFC6750], [RFC7636], and other specifications.

 There are different levels of risks associated with access to these APIs.
 For example, read and write access to a bank API has a higher financial risk than read-only access.
 As